SpaceX Mars colonization program: Red Dragon

 Red Dragon was a 2011–2017 mission concept which would have used a modified Dragon 2 spacecraft as a low-cost Mars lander.
 The Dragon 2 would have been launched on a Falcon Heavy rocket, and would have landed by using its SuperDraco retro-propulsion thrusters.
 Equipping the craft with parachutes would not have been possible without significant modifications.

-In 2011, SpaceX planned to use Red Dragon for Discovery Mission #13, which would have been launched in 2022, but the plan was not submitted to NASA.
+In 2011, SpaceX planned to use Red Dragon for Discovery Program mission #13, which would have been launched in 2022, but the plan was not submitted to NASA.
 Red Dragon was proposed in 2014 as a low-cost way for NASA to obtain a Mars sample return by 2021.
 The Red Dragon capsule would have been equipped with a system for returning samples gathered on Mars to Earth.
 NASA did not fund this concept.
 In 2016, SpaceX planned to launch two Red Dragon vehicles to Mars in 2018, with NASA providing technical support instead of funding.
 In 2017 Red Dragon was cancelled in favor of the much larger Starship spacecraft.